-9.7.1 The dispute resolution process provided for in Chapter 2260 of the Texas Government Code shall be used, as further described herein, by Agency and by Outside Counsel to attempt to resolve any claim for breach of this OCC made by Outside Counsel.
+8.7 Dispute Resolution.
+The dispute resolution process provided for in Chapter 2260 of the Texas Government Code still be used, as further described herein, by Agency and by Outside Counsel to attempt to resolve any laim for breach of this OCC made by Outside Counsel.

-9.7.2 Outside Counsel's claims for breach of this OCC that the Parties cannot resolve in the ordinary course of business shall be submitted to the negotiation process provided in Chapter 2260, Subchapter B, of the Government Code.
-To initiate the process, Outside Counsel shall submit written notice, as required by Subchapter B, to the Agency's contact with a copy to the Texas First Assistant Attorney General or his/her designee.
+Outside Course is claims or breach of this OCC, that the Parties cannot resolve in the ordinary course of business, shall be submitted to the negotiation process provided in Chapter 2260, Subchapter B, or the Zexas Government Code.
+To initiate the process, Outside Counsel shall submit written notice, as required by Subchapter B, to the Agency's contact with a copy to the First Assistant Attorney General or designee.
 Said notice shall specifically state that the provisions of Chapter 2260, Subchapter B, are being invoked.
 A copy of the notice shall also be given to all other representatives of Outside Counsel and Agency otherwise entitled to notice under this OCC.
-Compliance by Outside Counsel with Subchapter B is a condition precedent to the filing of a contested case proceeding under Chapter 2260, Subchapter C, of the Government Code.
+Compliance by Outside Counsel with Subchapter B is a condition precedent to the filing of a contested case proceeding under Chapter 2260, Subchapter C, of the Texas Government Code.